LorenEarl/SledgeDistillery/README.md

         errorButton.pack()
         errorWindow.mainloop()

-    #this is the int number that tells how much volume was selected
+    #this is the int number that tells how much volume was selected, useful variable
     volumeNumber = int(s2[0])

     global outcome